-Entrepreneur.com defines branding as “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”.
-But we simply define it as the promise of a unique, lasting experience for your customers.
+Before you can really talk about what makes a good brand, it’s important to understand what exactly a brand is.
+Entrepreneur.com defines branding as “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”. but we think of it more as the promise of a unique, lasting experience for your customers.

 Typically, product brands are associated with tangible products such as cars, household goods or lifestyle products.
 This can either be specific (individual product) or cover a range of products (product range).

 - Product Range: Most car brands represent a product range brand - think Ford (with several distinct models under that brand umbrella)